-Captive portal support: If plan to take your streaming device on the road, you may run into Wi-Fi networks that require a web browser for logging in.
+Captive portal support: If you plan to take your streaming device on the road, you might run into Wi-Fi networks that require a web browser for logging in.
 This is known as a “captive portal,” and not all streaming devices support it.

 Remote control features: Some remote controls are loaded with buttons for fast forward, rewind, and other special functions, while others take a more minimalist approach.
 Some remotes can control your television’s volume, and some include microphones for voice commands.
 No remote is perfect, however, so take a look at the ones that are included with each box to decide what’s most important to you.

-Audio codec support: An increasing number of streaming services are supporting object-based soundtracks, such as Dolby Atmos, which add height cues to surround sound.
+Audio codec support: An increasing number of streaming services are supporting object-based soundtracks, such as Dolby Atmos and DTS:X, which add height cues to surround sound.
 If your home audio system can also take advantage of it—and even many of today’s soundbars can—you’ll want to hear it.

 Connectivity: Do you plan on connecting a USB storage device, ethernet cable, or sound system via an analog or digital optical audio cable?
 Make sure your streaming box has the appropriate connections.
-You’ll also want a device with the latest 802.11ac Wi-Fi if you’re worried about bandwidth on an overcrowded home network.
+You’ll also want a device with 802.11ax Wi-Fi (Wi-Fi 6) or better if you’re worried about bandwidth on an overcrowded home network.